 According to the National Bureau of Economic Research, the United States economy was in a recession from December 2007 until June 2009.
-It is widely believed that certain elements of the economy, such as housing, auto sales and employment, were in decline before December 2007, and have still not recovered to pre-recession levels.
+It is widely believed that certain elements of the economy, such as housing, auto sales and employment, were in decline before December 2007, and some elements have still not recovered to pre-recession levels.
 Revenue, operating results and cash flows were significantly impacted by the recession and its aftermath.
-The domestic economy contracted again in the December 2012 quarter.
 The duration and depth of an economic recession, and pace of economic recovery, in markets in which we operate may influence our future results.